ArnoVdH/photoblog/content/blog/2021/new_pc.md

 ### Software

 I decided to ditch Manjaro and switch to Arch itself, the base for Manjaro anyway.
+Manjaro was not as stable as I liked it to be, and the updates in the repositories came quite slow and not at all in sync with eachother.
+The same problem exists in Arch, but that's expected, unlike with Manjaro.

 {{< figure src="/img/newpc/neofetch.png" >}}

 Some other software choices I made: